reyad010/reyad010.github.io/_publications/2024-deepvenom.md

 title: "DeepVenom: Persistent DNN Backdoors Exploiting Transient Weight Perturbations in Memories"
 collection: publications
 category: conferences
+istop: yes
 permalink: /publication/2/1/2024-deepvenom
 excerpt: 'Backdoor attacks have raised significant concerns in machine learning (ML) systems.
 Mainstream ML backdoor attacks typically involve either poisoning the victim’s training samples or pre-training poisoned models for use by victim users.
 Meanwhile, recent advances in hardware-based threats reveal that ML model integrity at inference-time can be seriously tampered by inducing transient faults in model weights.
-However, the adversarial impacts of such hardware fault attacks at training time have no ...'
+However, the adversarial impacts of such hardware fault attacks at training time have ...'
 date: 2/1/2024
 venue: 'IEEE Symposium on Security and Privacy (SP)'
 slidesurl: '../files/metaleak_slides.pdf'